Z1ngo1/cobol-practice-tasks/TASKS/TASK06-VSAM-CLIENT-ARCHIVE/README.md

 - 92 - Logic error (file not opened or wrong access mode)
 - Other codes - I/O errors (program stops with error message)

-**Business Rule Validations:**
-- Date comparison: CLIENT-LAST-DATE <= WS-CUTOFF-DATE (inactive clients)
+## Program Flow

+1. Opens all files (CLIENT-FILE in I-O mode, PARAM-FILE for input, ARCH-FILE for output)
+2. Reads cutoff date from PARAM-FILE (YYYYMMDD format)
+3. Positions at start of VSAM using START with LOW-VALUES
+4. Reads all records sequentially - for each record:
-- Write to archive file before deletion
+   - If CLIENT-LAST-DATE <= CUTOFF-DATE: writes to archive file and deletes from VSAM
+   - Otherwise: keeps record in master file
+5. Displays statistics report with counts (READ/DELETE/KEPT)
-- Check FILE STATUS after every operation (OPEN, READ, WRITE, DELETE, CLOSE)
+6. Validates FILE STATUS after every operation and stops on errors
-- Display error messages and stop if critical errors occur

 ## JCL Jobs